-These fables are self-contained excerpts from a picaresque novel-in-progress titled Around the Rimless Sea.
+These fables are self-contained excerpts from a picaresque novel-in-progress titled Across the Rimless Sea.
 Because the tales encompass a world of spectacular landscapes and forgotten ruins, teeming with vastly different and occasionally commingled cultures, religions, prophecies, species and cuisines, those curious to explore it may benefit from the following helpful words.

 ACROSS THE RIMLESS SEA LIE the Exilic Lands, where dreams come to die – or so say the coffeehouse wits of Soharis.
 But they are a professionally cynical lot, and often fervent in their presumptions.

 Here by the southeastern edge of the Rimless Sea two abler-than-wise peoples anciently fought each other to land-cracking oblivion, leaving their regressed descendants (the Xao and Xai) wandering the shattered plains and scorched forests with no greater legacy than a few artifacts, mutual blame, and the hope of future redemption.